Fechin/reference/README.md

 <summary>Other</summary>

 - [Google Search](https://quickref.me/google-search.html): This quick reference cheat sheet lists of Google advanced search operators.
-- [ASCII Code](https://quickref.me/ascii-code.html): This cheatsheet is a complete list of ASCII Code Table with their numbers and names.
+- [ASCII Code](https://quickref.me/ascii-code.html): This cheat sheet is a complete list of ASCII Code Table with their numbers and names.
 - [Aspect Ratio](https://quickref.me/aspect-ratio.html): This cheat sheet lists some common aspect ratios and their pixel resolutions.
 Always confirm your final delivery ratio when shooting.
-- [HTML Characters Entities](https://quickref.me/html-char.html): This cheatsheet is a complete list of HTML entities with their numbers and names.
+- [HTML Characters Entities](https://quickref.me/html-char.html): This cheat sheet is a complete list of HTML entities with their numbers and names.
 Also included is a full list of ASCII characters that can be represented in HTML.
 - [ISO 639-1 Language Code](https://quickref.me/iso-639-1.html): This is a list of the ISO language codes that conform to the ISO 639-1 standard, it provide reference for multi-language website.
 - [Resolutions](https://quickref.me/resolutions.html): This cheat sheet lists screen sizes, viewport size and CSS media queries for popular Phones, Tablets, Laptops and Watches
 - [HTTP Status Code](https://quickref.me/http-status-code.html): The http status codes cheat sheet. a quick reference to every HTTP status code.